Catfish HunterJames Augustus Hunter

 James Augustus “Catfish” Hunter played for championship teams in both Oakland and New York, finding success wherever he went.
 Though his career ended when he was just 33 years old, he still managed to win 224 games and five World Series championships along the way.

-After three seasons with the A’s in Kansas City, the right-hander started his career off in Oakland – following the Athletics’ move to California – with a perfect game on May 8, 1968.
-It was just the ninth perfect game in big league history, and it was the first in the American League since 1922.
+After three seasons with the A’s in Kansas City, the right-hander found success early in his career in Oakland – following the Athletics’ move to California – with a perfect game on May 8, 1968.
+It was just the ninth perfect game in big league history, and it was the first in the American League in the regular season since 1922.

 With the A’s, Hunter not only earned his nickname – given to him by team owner Charlie Finley – but he also posted four consecutive seasons with 20-or-more wins while going 4-0 in World Series play.